Nelson-Gon/pytemplates/README.md

 ```

-The above assumes you are at the root of "my_project".
+The above assumes you are at the root of "our_project".

+Also delete `setup.rst`, `tests.rst`, if they exist.

 Otherwise, run and edit as necessary.